-When the owner of Tree House pre-school in Jogeshwari asked the officials to defer the demolition so that the 150 tiny tots, aged 2-5, don’t get scared, an official allegedly said, ‘What do I care?
+When the owner of Jogeshwari's Tree House pre-school asked officials to defer demolition so that the 150 tiny tots don’t get scared, an official allegedly said, ‘What do I care?
 They are not my kids’

 Just days after razing a cop’s shanty in Andheri (East) and forcing his son to study for his ongoing exams amid the ruins of his house, the BMC used its bulldozers to raze the compound wall of a pre-school yesterday afternoon, with the tiny tots still inside the school building.

 A little boy walks near the wall of his school, which was reduced to rubble.
 Pics/Khushnum Bhandari

 What’s worse, when the school’s owner asked the BMC officials to at least defer the demolition until the 150-odd kids, aged 2-5, went home, an official allegedly told him, “What do I care?
 They are not my kids.”